hslam/timer/README.md

 # timer
 Package timer provides functionality for measuring time.
-Much lower CPU overhead when using over a thousand timers. if using use_cgo tags that %CPU in top will be lower during the idle period of system.
+Much lower CPU overhead when using use_cgo tags during the idle period of system.

 ## Feature
 * cgo/go